-(v) Western Australia.
+- (v) Western Australia.
 A Training College for teachers was opened at Claremont in 1902.
-The original building provided accommodation for 60 students, but extensionswere opened in 1908 and the number in training in 1926 was 207.
-Of the long-course students, 41 were in the first year, and 30 in the second year, while 14 were taking the special course for graduates and third year students, and 3 the special course The remaining 119 were taking the one year'sfor teachers of domestic science. course for teachers of country schools.
-A fair proportion of the full-course students attends lectures at the University, and some remain for a third or fourth year tocomplete degree work.
-In addition to the ordinary schools at which teachers gain professional experience, special practising schools have been established for the propertraining in teaching and managing the smaller country schools.
+The original building provided accommodation for 60 students, but extensions were opened in 1908 and the number in training in 1927 was 220, of whom 131 were taking the one year's course for teachers of small country schools.
+A fair proportion of the full-course students attends lectures at the University, and some remain for a third or fourth year to complete degree work.
+In addition to the ordinary schools at which teachers gain professional experience, special practising schools have been established for the proper training in teaching and managing the smaller country schools.
 The standard for entry into the teaching profession has been considerably raised during recent years.
 Formerly young people were taken at the age of fourteen years from the primary schools and appointed as "pupil" teachers.
-At present the probationary teachers or monitorsmust be seventeen years of age, and are expected to possess a good secondary education.
+At present the probationary teachers or monitors must be seventeen years of age, and are expected to possess a good secondary education.
 After a short period of probation they enter the Training College for special professional training.
 University graduates receive a special course of one year's duration.
 Untrained applicants are appointed only when the supply of trained teachers is insufficient.
 The teachers in the metropolis are greatly helped by periodical conferences of inspectors and teachers, while in rural areas schools of instruction are conducted by inspectors at convenient centres.
-Teachers in isolated areas are assisted by visiting teachers in the organization of manual and agricultural work, and receive help also from the correspondence classes.

-(vi) Tasmania.
-During 1917 the scheme for the training of teachers was recast and grouped in four divisions :--(1) A short course to supply the professional training required for the less important positions in the primary schools and for teachers of the smaller provisional and Sixth Class schools; (2) Training of infant teachers; (3) Training for positions in the larger primary schools; and (4) Training of high school teachers.
-Practical training for the various classes is given in well-equipped practising schools and in model. small schools.
+Teachers in isolated areas are assisted by visiting teachers in the organization of manual and agricultural work, and receive help also from the correspondence classes. - (vi) Tasmania.
+During 1917 the scheme for the training of teachers was recast and grouped in four divisions:-(1) A short course to supply the professional training required for the less important positions in the primary schools and for teachers of the smaller provisional and Sixth Class schools; (2) Training of infant teachers; (3) Training for positions in the larger primary schools; and (4) Training of high school teachers.
+Students in the higher grades attend courses at the University.
+Practical training for the various classes is given in well-equipped practising schools and in model small schools.
 The inspectors hold schools of instruction for teachers of small schools, and teachers of moderate attainments are also helped by the Correspondence School.
-The enrolment at the Training College in 1926 numbered 78.

-7. Expenditure.-(i) Maintenance-All Schools.
-The net expenditure on maintenance in all grades of schools, excepting technical schools, and the cost per head of average attendance, for the five years ended 1926 are shown below.
+The enrolment at the Training College in 1927 numbered 122. - 7.
+Expenditure.-(i) Maintenance-All Schools.
+The net expenditure on maintenance in all grades of schools, excepting technical schools, and the cost per head of average attendance for the five years ended 1927 are shown below.
 The figures do not include expenditure on buildings, which is given separately in a subsequent table.